 First, the key piece of Massdrop’s statement is the nature of the distribution agreement it says it struck with Input Club--that Input Club could distribute the Halo switches “directly to end customers” as, and we quote:

--Via their website (meaning this one)
+-Replacement parts-As standalone switches-Via their website (meaning this one)

 In Massdrop’s purview, Input Club violated that agreement by offering the Halo switches as an option for a (future) shipping keyboard--not as replacement parts and not as standalone switches--and via Kickstarter instead of via the Input Club website.